A substantive article by Pete Herzog about hacking in High Schools.

 As I reflect more on this blog post, I think what should change in schools is our attitude towards hacking; to invite it, encourage it, and recognize the value this type of challenge / curiosity-based learning brings to learning.
 We also need to help kids make good decisions.

-Published on Friday, February 28, 2014 (3 years, 3 weeks, and 6 days ago).
+Published on Friday, February 28, 2014 (3 years, one month, and 4 weeks ago).
 Posted in: Educational Tech Teaching Diary